What does the future hold for my company? What goals do we set, and how do we go about achieving those objectives?

 A calendar frees you up to listen to the audience you have identified and iterate according to their behaviours.
 Here are a few of the other ways a content calendar can benefit your business:

 - Every marketer has experienced that sinking feeling of a deadline approaching with no content available to fill the gap.
 With a documented content calendar, departments throughout your company can view upcoming content and plug the gaps accordingly.

 - Creating a content calendar ensures that your message stays in front of your prospects, whether you’re trying to reach them with a branding message or whether those prospects are further along in the funnel and you want to drive them to take a specific action, such as responding to a CTA or filling out a ‘contact us’ form.

-Look for this more holistic approach to campaign planning to become more and more common in 2018, as marketers start to see measurable ROI from long-term, flexible project proposals.
+Look for this more holistic approach to campaign planning to become more common, as marketers start to see measurable ROI from long-term, flexible project proposals.

-Sometimes, that might involve making your CTA (Call to Action) more apparent or placing it on a traffic-heavy (but under optimized) page.
-At other times this means removing or relocating unnecessarily complex or time-consuming steps from your navigation, as the added complication can prevent a conversion from ever happening.
+Sometimes, that might involve making your CTA (Call to Action) more apparent or placing it on a traffic-heavy (but poorly optimised) page.
+At other times this means removing or relocating unnecessarily complex or time-consuming steps from your navigation, as the added complication can prevent a conversion from happening.

-If you want to check out the alternatives, however, there are quite a few of them that offer the same core functionality a business needs to successfully generate leads and automate their marketing over the long-term.
-Some of the main alternatives are Pardot, InfusionSoft
+If you want to check out the alternatives, however, there are quite a few that offer the same core functionality a business needs to successfully generate leads and automate their marketing over the long-term.
+Some of the main alternatives are Pardot, InfusionSoft and Act-On.

-Whichever software you choose, they all perform important tasks that will help boost your marketing efforts going into 2018--a year in which content will be king, and the amount of intelligence your sales and marketing teams have about your prospects’ pain points, the more successful your campaigns will be.
+Whichever software you choose, they all perform important tasks that will help boost your marketing efforts.
+The more intelligence your sales and marketing teams have about your prospects’ pain points, the more successful your campaigns will be.